hindu-comm/weblogs/manasataramgini/2013/12/2013-12-09_some-reflections-on-the-khans-qaidu-and-dua-and-the-great-khans-lost-legacy.md

 a sense from those held by the Mongol elite 700-800 years ago.
-They had the best armies in the world, [a tolerant approach to religions including the universalizing Abrahamisms](https://manasataramgini.wordpress.com/2011/05/20/some-notes-on-rashid-ad-din-bin-imad-ud-dawla-abul-khair-and-his-times/ "Some notes on Rashid ad-Din bin Imad ud Dawla Abu’l Khair and his times") and did not interfere with the personal religious praxis holding that that all expressions could coexist.
+They had the best armies in the world, [a tolerant approach to religions including the universalizing Abrahamisms](https://manasataramgini.wordpress.com/2011/05/20/some-notes-on-rashid-ad-din-bin-imad-ud-dawla-abul-khair-and-his-times/ "Some notes on Rashid ad-Din bin Imad ud Dawla Abu’l Khair and histimes") and did not interfere with the personal religious praxis holding that that all expressions could coexist.
 Contrary, to the lurid depictions of the heathen Mongol state until recently, it was actually well-governed –